Particle Physics Summer Internships for 2025.

 Supervisor: Professor Tony Weidberg (tony.weidberg@physics.ox.ac.uk)

 This project is on the parts of the strip system that we are producing at Oxford.
 I would like a summer student to work on analysis of QC/QA data from ATLAS bus tapes and staves.
 The bus tapes are 1.4 m long copper/polyimide flexible circuits that carry low and high voltage power to the modules.
-They also have 100 um track and gap differential pairs to provide the 40 MHz clock and high speed control data to the silicon modules.
-In addition there are 100 um track and gap differential pairs for data readout at 640 Mbps.
+They also have 100 mm track and gap differential pairs to provide the 40 MHz clock and high speed control data to the silicon modules.
+In addition there are 100 mm track and gap differential pairs for data readout at 640 Mbps.
 A failure in any line could result in the loss of a module.
 Therefore very thorough QC/QA is required for the bus tapes.
 At Oxford we use a custom robot to measure the electrical performance and dimensions of every bus tape received from CERN.
 CERN also perform some QC on these tapes and we need to do a statistical analysis of the quality of the tapes as well as correlating our data with the data from CERN.
-By the time this summer project would start we will have data from a significant number of tapes for a summer student to analyse.
+We have preliminary results of this analysis from a summer student project last summer and some of these have been published, 2025 JINST 20 C0104.

-In addition to the software activities, a summer student could also get hands on experience with the test systems used.
+In addition to the software activities, a summer student could also get hands on experience with the test systems used, including the custom Bus Tape Testing Robot.

 Supervisor: Dr Sam Henry (samuel.henry@physics.ox.ac.uk)